-Safewalk is a transportation service that accompanies students, staff and visitors with its driving and walking teams across campus after dusk.
-Safewalk prioritizes those who are vulnerable and feel unsafe travelling alone, allowing them to travel with a greater sense of security from one location to another.
-The service is intended to give safe means of transportation when no other form is available.
+AMS Safewalk is a student-run safety service designed for anyone on the UBC campus who is traveling alone.
+Driving and walking teams are available to accompany individuals in need to their desired location after dusk.
+Safewalk prioritizes those who are vulnerable and feel unsafe traveling alone, allowing them to travel with a greater sense of security.
+The service is intended to give safe means of accompaniment when no other form is available.

 To make use of Safewalk within operational hours you can:

-You will be asked to give your location, destination, contact number, first name and your student number (if you have one).
+You will be asked to give your location, desired destination, contact number, first name and your student number (if applicable).

-We will send a co-ed team by car or foot to accompany you to your destination.
+We will send a team of two staff by car or foot to accompany you to your destination.
 Due to travel times and a high volume of calls, we may not be able to get to you immediately so please wait for us in a safe, well-lit place.

 Please read the Safewalk Usage Policy to see the dos and don’ts of accessing this service.